developer-1v/uve_ultra_videos_entertainment/EDITABLE_CONTENT.md

         - ✅ Yes:
             - Is it shorter than (15) seconds?
                 - ✅ Yes:
+                    - mark for possible commercial breaks
+                        - If consistenly continues to show up in other episodes,
+                            - ✅ Yes:
                                 - Commercial Break(s)
                                     - Mark all for deletion.
                                     - note the average time.
                 - ❌ No:
                     Does this appear within the first (5) minutes of the video?
                         - ✅ Yes: